 I was persuaded and convinced, this was the best and only choice for Canada's National Bird!

-It was too late at that point to change my vote but I am delighted with the winner and a big supporter.
+It was too late at that point to change my vote but I would have been delighted with the winner and a big supporter of the now named Canada Jay as Canada's National Bird.

 Some people were upset that some of the other more popular birds from the five finalists, Common Loon, Canada Goose, Snowy Owl and Black-capped Chickadee were not chosen.
 Some people think they are better known and already represent Canada in some way.